gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * The incubating ´BuildSetup´ task was renamed to ´InitBuild´.
 * The task ´setupBuild´ provided by the auto-applied BuildSetup plugin was renamed to ´init´.

+### 'cpp' plugin changes

+* The 'cpp' plugin no longer automatically adds support for C and Assembler sources.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.